stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 date: '2021-04-04'
 seo:
   title: Social_Money - DO YOU HAVE CLOUT
-  description: >
+  description: >-
-    Instants posts images that change the world.
-Moments posted include the first BTC transaction, the last picture of the WTC, and this memorable instant from the Crash of 1929
+    Social_Money is building software bridging between the digital/crypto world and the real world.
+Sharing a long history in the crypto space and financial arbitrage, Social_Money has great insight into what makes crypto tick.
   extra:
     - name: 'og:type'
       value: article